IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 Required Systems: **WEB + PBX + P2P**

-###	Stage 4: Empowed Telephony is no longer optional...
+###	Stage 4: Empowered Telephony is no longer optional...

 When your business becomes greater and it manages more users interactions, your initial PBX is a bottle neck that could compromise your business processes and employees tasks. **Most companies do not feel properly the right moment to scale their communications** with an [IVR](https://blog.ivrpowers.com/post/technologies/what-is-ivr/) or [ACD](https://blog.ivrpowers.com/post/technologies/what-is-acd/) to improve calls automation and performance.
 Both platforms are a required in a context of high volume of calls, workflows and process management.
 At this stage, companies in the past years thought they had reached a complete multi-channel attention and nothing more could improve Business Communications.